AirWalk-Digital/airview/README.md

 ### Versioning releases

-Although not yet published to npm, we are attempting to align the project and the packages within using [semvar](https://semver.org/).
-Ideally this task should be automated, for now we ask that you manually bump the package versions on each pull request to main.
+Packages are pushed to npm:

+When a semver style version tag it pushed to the repository, the packages are built and pushed to npm under the corresponding version tag/package name - see https://www.npmjs.com/~airwalk-digital for current packages.
+Note, we rebuild & publish all packages, even if there are no changes, to ensure consistency in version numbers across the packages

 ## Issues, bugs and feature requests